 Age discrimination was first prohibited in 1996.
 The new law, however, did not have properly structured sanctions and hence had little practical impact.
-Fully fledged age discrimination law was introduced in 2004 to properly implement the European directives (2000/43/EC of 29 June 2000, 2000/78/EC of 27 November 2000 and 2002/73/EC of 23 September 2002).
-In 2011, the new legislation on equal treatment came into force.
-That act widened the scope of protection against age discrimination, so that not only employees, but also civil contractors were covered.
+It was not until 2004 when fully fledged age discrimination laws were introduced to properly implement the European directives (2000/43/EC of 29 June 2000, 2000/78/EC of 27 November 2000 and 2002/73/EC of 23 September 2002).
+In 2011, the new legislation on equal treatment came into force, which widened the scope of protection against age discrimination so that not only employees, but also civil contractors were covered.

 There are no age limits to protection against discrimination.
 Discrimination against all age groups, young and old, is prohibited.

-It is understood that when discrimination causes no pecuniary damage to the employee, the employee can still claim “compensation” which then takes the form of damages for moral injury (e.g. injury to feelings).
+When the discrimination has caused no pecuniary damage to the employee, the employee may still claim “compensation” which then takes the form of damages for moral injury (e.g. injury to feelings).
 In such cases the amount should then be established by the court with regard to the extent of the employee’s suffering.
 It does not have a “punitive” character.
 If an act of discrimination causes moral injury, the employee may also pursue other claims warranted by the Civil Code, such as an apology in an appropriate form and demand that the discriminatory treatment be ceased.

 There is no specific body enforcing the principle of equal treatment.
 Cases are brought before common courts.

-In 2008 the Government Plenipotentiary for Equal Treatment was established.
+The Government Plenipotentiary for Equal Treatment was established in 2008.
 It is responsible for implementing and executing anti-discrimination measures.

 The most common claims are claims for unfair dismissal.
-Employees often “add” claims for overtime, which is usually not remunerated, and more frequently claims for discrimination.
-The latter however, are rarely based on age and most often on other strands of discrimination.
-Also, claims that are brought are often poorly thought out and used as an instrument of pressure for settlement rather than a structured court action.
+Employees often “add” claims for overtime, and claims for discrimination in this context.
+The latter however, is rarely based on age and most often on other strands of discrimination.
+Claims that are brought are often poorly thought out and used as an instrument of pressure for settlement rather than a structured court action.

 The trickiest issue is the legislation itself which is very unclear on many important issues and on some occasions reaches further than the directive – e.g. open catalogue of discriminatory criteria.

-The following are the important exceptions from the principle of equal treatment in general:
+In general, the following are the exceptions from the principle of equal treatment: